CarlosCD/Metronome/README.md

 Tested only on MacOS 11.2 with Ruby 3.0.0 but it probably works in other systems and versions of Ruby.

-It requires Ruby, which is usually pre-installed in most Mac or Linux machines.
-You can test if is present by running:
+It requires Ruby.
+It comes usually pre-installed in most Mac or Linux machines.
+You can verify that it is present by running:

     ruby -v